SnakieJakie/More-Lights/README.md

 More Lights can also be found on the [ZDoom Forums,](https://forum.zdoom.org/viewtopic.php?f=46&t=72206) both the Github and ZDoom Forums pages are updated instantly when new updates are released.

-There's also a page on [ModDB](https://www.moddb.com/mods/more-lights), although this isn't recommened as it takes me a long time to update More Lights there.

 [GamimgRoom.net](https://www.gamingroom.net/games/patches-addons-editores/more-lights/?download) also hosts More Lights on their website.

 # License